Downloading content for offline mode

 • Refer people to health facilities

-• Notify animal welfare authorities or care providers (such as veterinarians) of suspected cases in animals
+• Notify animal health and welfare authorities and professionals (such as veterinarians or para-veterinarians) of suspected cases in animals

-• If treatment is available (for animals or people), encourage people to seek and complete treatment as directed by health care providers
+• If antibiotic and supportive treatment is available (for animals or people), encourage people to seek and complete treatment as directed by health care providers

 • Provide psychosocial support to the sick person and their family members